chile4coding/redactr/README.md

 2. Navigate to the redactr directory and open the `index.html` file in your web browser to launch the application.

 ## Appreciation
-Thanks to DeveCareer for the oppurtunity to give me the necessary training in becoming a backend engineer
+Thanks to DeveCareer for the oppurtunity  given to me in training me to become a backend engineer